ddsjoberg/gtsummary/tests/testthat/_snaps/modify_table_styling.md

       rows = !row_type %in% "label", indent = "not an integer") Condition
       Error in `modify_table_styling()`:
       !
-The `indent` argument must be a scalar integer.
+The `indent` argument must be a non-negative scalar integer.

 # modify_table_styling(rows) messaging